Kairum/Cloud-Security-Labs/Cloud-Security-Labs-Starter/Azure_Labs/Cloud-Security-Labs/04-Azure-Firewall-App-Rules-Lab/README.md

 - A **work server** with no internet access, only reachable via the jump server.
 - An **Azure Firewall** that restricts internet access for the work server.

-You are tasked with enabling secure access to **www.google.com** from the work server by configuring an **application rule** in Azure Firewall.
+I am tasked with enabling secure access to **www.google.com** from the work server by configuring an **application rule** in Azure Firewall.

 ## Key Tasks